Te Mana o te Taiao - Aotearoa New Zealand Biodiversity Strategy 2020

 Note these were updated on 11 August to fix an error on page 54.

-Biodiversity in Aotearoa report
+Biodiversity in Aotearoa report and factsheets

 The report Biodiversity in Aotearoa – an overview of state, trends and pressures, accompanies and provides an evidence base for Te Mana o te Taiao.